iliags/omt_decomp/README.md

 PositionZ 00 00 00 03 00 00 00 04 44 81 38 3A 09
 ```

-It appears as though the format is little endian, and a floating point number.
-The remaining part of the float (example from x position: `46 1A 37 C4`) is likely a rounding error from the original software.
+It appears as though the format is little endian, and a floating point number (f32).
+The remainder part of the float (example from x position: `46 1A 37 C4`) is likely a rounding error from the original software.

 ## OMT